tassiluca/direct-style-effects/docs/index.md

 def f(using CanFail): Int = ...
 ```

-Marking with `using CanFail` the function make explicit that the function may fail and require to be called in a context where the `CanFail` capability is available.
+Marking with `using CanFail` the function make explicit the function may fail and require to be called in a context where the `CanFail` capability is available.
 If the function is called without the capability, the compiler will raise an error.

 ---